Spatio-temporal modeling of urban extreme rainfall events at high resolution: Case study and datasets

-Our study focuses on the OMSEV\footnote{Observatoire Montpelliérain et au Sud de l'Eau dans la Ville} rain gauge network, located within the Verdanson river catchment, a tributary of the Lez river (see~\autoref{fig:maps}), flowing into the Mediterranean Sea around 10 km South of Montpellier.
+Our study focuses on the OMSEV rain gauge network, located within the Verdanson river catchment, a tributary of the Lez river (see~\autoref{fig:maps}), flowing into the Mediterranean Sea around 10 km South of Montpellier.
 This network consists of 20 tipping-bucket rain gauges installed by the urban observatory of HydroSciences Montpellier (\cite{data2023pluvio}).
-Although tipping-bucket rain gauges provide high-resolution measurements, they can lead to an underestimation of rainfall intensities.
+Although tipping-bucket rain gauges provide high-resolution measurements, they may introduce measurement biases in recorded rainfall intensities.
 A proper calibration was therefore done by hydrologists of each rain gauge in order to obtain the most reliable estimates of rainfall intensity (\cite{robin2021}).
+The OMSEV dataset globally spans the period from September 2019 to December 2024.
 We exclude three rain gauges installed only recently that do not yet provide sufficiently long data series (CINES, Brives and Hydropolis, see \autoref{fig:stationames}).
-The dataset covers the period from September $2019$ to January $2025$ and provides rainfall measurements at high temporal resolution, recorded every minute leading to discretized low values.
+The dataset provides rainfall measurements at high temporal resolution, recorded every minute leading to discretized low values, even after hydrologists' calibration.
 In order to reduce measurement errors, to decrease data volume and to avoid overly discretized values, the data are aggregated in $5$-minute intervals which preserve a high temporal resolution.
 It allows to reduce the number of missing values that are considered as $0$ over these intervals when there is at least one non-missing value, which are more frequent at the original minute resolution.
-At this temporal resolution, approximatively $23\%$ of data are missing, due to activation dates of each rain gauges and measurement errors and are not imputed in the present work.
+At this temporal resolution, approximately $23\%$ of data are missing, due to activation dates of each rain gauges and measurement errors and are not imputed in the present work.
 With this fine resolution, a kind of discretization is still present for very low values, and the proportion of non-zero values is very low, representing only $1.2\%$ of the data.
 Spatial granularity is also very fine with inter-site distance ranging from $77$ to $1531$ meters (without removed gauges).
 Data from urban microscale rain gauge networks like this are very scarce (e.g. \cite{casas2010analysis} for Barcelona, Spain) but can provide important insights rainfall patterns known to be highly variable and complex even at very small spatio-temporal scales.